-These gluten free gingerbread cookies are a little soft and spicy.
-They’re also great for cutting into shapes.
+These gluten free gingerbread cookies are a little soft, spicy, and great for cutting into shapes.

 When you adopted a healthy, gluten free diet, did you fear that you’d never have a good gingerbread cookie again?
 Well, no worries!
 This allergy-friendly recipe is actually free of all grains, dairy, corn, soy, and nightshades.
 It’s sweetened naturally with just a little honey, and the base of almond and coconut flours makes it delicious!

 To maintain the low-sugar content of the cookies, I decorated them with a blend of two parts coconut butter to one part honey.
 Cream the icing thoroughly so you don’t have any lumps in it.
 If you don’t have piping bags and decorating tips, just use a simple plastic sandwich bag.
 Cut a tiny hole in the bottom corner, insert your icing, and draw away!

 Your cookies will go together easily if you plan ahead a little and set out your flours and eggs to come to room temperature.
 (Nut flours should be stored in the refrigerator to avoid rancidity.)
 Coconut oil that is neither hard nor runny will work best here, as you’ll see in the video below.
 If yours doesn’t happen to be at just the right temperature – how often does that happen? – melt it.
 Then refrigerate it, stirring occasionally until it it starts to firm up and is just right.

 After mixing your dough, your cookies will be easiest to roll out if you’ve chilled your batter in the refrigerator for an hour or so.
 You’ll notice that I used a white flour to keep my dough from sticking as I rolled it.
 That was arrowroot flour.
 Tapioca flour would work just as well.